CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

 The basic idea behind inspect element is that you can click any element on a page and your browser will tell you a lot of useful things about it.
 For example which styles are assigned to the element.

 Inspect element or something similar is available in all modern browsers.
-In Chrome and Firefox you just need to right click on the page and select _Inspect Element_ from the context menu.
+In Chrome and Firefox you need to right click on the page and select _Inspect Element_ from the context menu.
 If you are using Safari you first need to [enable developer tools in the browser](https://support.apple.com/kb/PH21414).
 If you are using Edge, inspect element is called _DOM Inspector_.
 You also need to [enable it first in the f12 Developer Tools menu](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/settings/).

 You can read more about how to use developer tools in your browser using the following links: